Getting Over It with Bennett Foddy: Development

 Foddy had been drawn to difficult games while growing up.
 Living in Australia in the 1980s and 1990s, he was limited to what was brought into the country through imports.
 Many of these games lacked any type of save mechanism and sent players back to the start of the game if their character died, such as Jet Set Willy.
 Into the 1990s, video game developers in the United States and Japan began adding checkpoints or means to save.
 Foddy said, "The flavor of being sent back gradually disappeared up to the point now where it's this boutique thing.
 People of a certain age still have that taste, or maybe everyone has it, but it's been written out of the design orthodoxy."
 In 2018, Foddy stated that the main reason he put his name in the title of Getting Over It was due to a culture that does not generally "recognize the individuals who make games".

-Getting Over It was aimed towards "a certain kind of person, to hurt them" and took inspiration from Sexy Hiking, a similar game released by Czech video game designer 'Jazzuo' in 2002.
+Getting Over It was aimed towards "a certain kind of person, to hurt them" and took inspiration from Sexy Hiking, a similar game released by Czech video game designer Jazzuo in 2002.
 Foddy learned of Sexy Hiking around 2007 from a post by Derek Yu on TIGSource.
-According to Foddy, the game was 'somewhat of a meme among indie game developers', with Adam Saltsman having described Sexy Hiking as "the single worst game I have ever played".
+According to Foddy, the game was "somewhat of a meme among indie game developers", with Adam Saltsman having described Sexy Hiking as "the single worst game I have ever played".
 While dismissing Sexy Hiking at the time, Foddy found the game memorable, and later showed the game to students of his class on game design at New York University Tisch School of the Arts, whereupon he "realized how timeless the design" of Sexy Hiking was.
 Foddy stated that he is a fan of "messy, realtime physics puzzle games", and further expressed that they are "a huge area of inspiration in my own work".
-In a now-deleted tweet from 2014, Foddy asked his followers "would it be wrong if I made a sequel to Sexy Hiking?
+In a subsequently deleted tweet from 2014, Foddy asked his followers "would it be wrong if I made a sequel to Sexy Hiking?
 Given that I am not actually Jazzuo (as far as you know)".

-More recently, Foddy had seen a return of difficult games such as through the Dark Souls series.
-In August 2017, he observed that, while there was outcry by players over the mechanism in Hellblade: Senua's Sacrifice which reportedly erased the player's save file if they died, other players readily took to the challenge, showing renewed interest in games that were difficult by design.
+Into the late 2010s, Foddy had seen a return of difficult games such as through the Dark Souls series.
+In August 2017, he observed that while there was outcry by players over the mechanism in Hellblade: Senua's Sacrifice, which reportedly erased the player's save file if they died, other players readily took to the challenge, showing renewed interest in games that were difficult by design.
 He said, "whenever you see something that disproves a strongly held design orthodoxy it's extremely exciting because it opens up new avenues for exploration", and considered Getting Over It as his exploration of this new development space.